-He promised to get a job at first, but ended up spending much of his time hanging out with friends.
+He promised to get a job at first but spent much time hanging out with friends.

-Jim tried talking to Sarah about Trevor finding a job and getting out on his own.
+Jim tried talking to Sarah about Trevor finding a job and leaving them alone.
 When approached, Sarah said that her ex-husband was too demanding of Trevor growing up.
 And as time progressed, Sarah created even more excuses for Trevor’s lack of responsibility.

 Jim became more frustrated over the next few months and finally had a confrontational blowout with Sarah about Trevor’s situation.

-During this moment, Sarah threatened divorce, and Trevor hardly came out of his room.
+During this moment, Sarah threatened divorce, and Trevor hardly exited his room.
 Jim couldn’t believe how quickly their marriage broke down and how fast and far Sarah went to defend her son.

 Problem 3: Kids cope with their emotions by acting out

 Child behavior problems are nothing new in families.
-But when kids act out in a remarriage, much more is at stake.
+But much more is at stake when kids act out in a remarriage.
 Admittedly, remarriage means there is no hope for parents to get back together.

 And as children, moving back and forth between homes gets stressful.
 Going through constant change can put an unbearable strain on a marriage.